Applying to Mount Royal

 Commonly asked admission questions

 The application for the Fall Semester opens on October 1.
 The Early Admission application period runs from October 1 to February 1.
 Applicants must apply and any required documents must be received at Mount Royal by February 1 to be considered within this period.
 Programs with high demand can fill quickly so we encourage you to apply during Early Admission.

 We will continue to accept applications to most programs past the February 1 Early Admission deadline based on program space and availability.
 Some programs have an application deadline of February 1, however, and applications and documents required for evaluation are not accepted past this date.
-Other programs may be removed off the application at this time as well based on the number of applications received.
+Other programs may be removed from the application on February 1 as well based on the number of applications received.
 We recommend that you apply during Early Admission for all programs.

 Programs with application deadline of February 1: